 - Opposition to a Dublin transfer.

 In practice, however, detention is rarely used during the Dublin procedure.
 According to the Ministry of Interior, detention was used in 2 cases during the Dublin procedure in the course of 2018.
-No information on detention during the Dublin procedure is available for 2021.
+In 2021, this option was used in only one case, and the person was detained in the Reception Centre for Foreigners.
+No public information on detention during the Dublin procedure is available for 2022.

 The LITP specifies that detention in Reception Centre for Foreigners may be imposed if, by individual assessment, it is established that other measures would not achieve the purpose of restriction of freedom of movement.
 Prior to the LITP, the majority of detention decisions were uniform and based on the same grounds (therefore no individual assessment had been done), while under the LITP individual assessment should be done when ordering detention.
 However, in 2019 a few attorneys at law and one legal representative from an NGO have reported that decisions on the restriction of freedom of movement do not contain any reasoning behind the individual assessment.
 They simply state that the individual assessment has determined that detention is necessary because other measures cannot achieve the purpose of restricting freedom of movement.
-The similar was reported in 2021 by two attorneys at law.
+Similar reports were made by two attorneys at law in 2021.

 According to the Ministry of Interior, the individual assessment requested for the purpose of the restriction of freedom of movement is done based on personal circumstances such as belonging to vulnerable group (unaccompanied child, person with disability, health problems, family relations) as well as based on behaviour of the applicant for international protection and his or her attitude towards the House Rules of the Reception Centre for Applicants for International Protection.